 I came across an article online the other day about a slimming club.
 It gave the most amazing stories about people who had lost a lot of weight by changing the way they think about food.
 Then it occurred to me that this mind-set could apply to marketing.
 We’re all guilty of thinking that the hill is impossible to climb and that, in itself, puts obstacles in our way.

 the Marketing and Communications department, I wanted to go for a promotion.
 In a meeting with my boss, she told me that if I wanted to go further and get my next grade, I needed to act like I already had that grade.
 So I looked at the criteria for the next grade and started learning how to do some of things that required and started acting like I was doing the job.
 After a relatively short time, I was promoted – my behaviours had changed and, instead of sitting there wishing I was the next grade up, I worked and thought as if I was already there.
-Applying this to small businesses, by learning the right marketing behaviours and practicing them, over time you will become more successful at marketing. - The most important point is that marketing your business is the key to growing your business.
-As you become more efficient and effective as a marketer, your business will naturally grow.
+Applying this to small businesses, by learning the right marketing behaviours and practicing them, over time you will become more successful at marketing.

 If a free ‘gift’ is being offered, such as the cookery cards, they are giving you something to try in the hope that you’ll be impressed, like them and then buy their product.
 Similarly, if you sign up to a monthly newsletter, it might be that you get some great information, but at some point there will be an opportunity to try a training course, or buy an e-book.
 Of course, there is no obligation to do this and you’ll still get the information, but it’s a great marketing ploy to plug your business.
 And the way the CTA is written doesn’t give you time to think – the ‘do it now’ approach with no obligation means you have nothing to lose – it encourages you to respond straight away.